danvoh/itemsave/README.md

 # Scraping

-Scraping for items on various sites (BestBuy atm) to see prices.
+Scraping for items on various sites like BestBuy to see prices and potential savings for wanted items.